codingpower1/Assignment1/README.md

 - Shows how a project changed through the process
 - Protects from human errors
 - It allows more people to work on the same project at the same time

+## My Unique Touch

+There are things that set me apart from others:

+- I have been coding since highschool
+- I tend to work better if I get given set of instructions
+- I have been learning about bash since highschool due to my friends
+- I am a tech nerd and been around computers since I was young